icerpc/icerpc-csharp/examples/README.md

 ## [OpenTelemetry](./OpenTelemetry/)

 This application illustrates how to use the IceRpc telemetry interceptor and middleware, and how they can be integrated with OpenTelemetry to export traces to Zipkin.

 ## [Stream](./Stream/)

-This example application illustrates streaming data from a client to a server.
+This example application illustrates how to stream data from a client to a server.